-Onvansertib is not the first PLK inhibitor that has entered clinical development; however, we believe it currently is the only oral PLK1 inhibitor in active clinical development and delivers highly selective PLK1 inhibition.
+Onvansertib is not the first PLK inhibitor that has entered clinical development; however, we believe it currently is the only oral PLK1 inhibitor in active clinical development that delivers highly selective PLK1 inhibition.
 Onvansertib is also synergistic in combination with numerous chemotherapies and targeted therapeutics and may enhance and/or extend response to treatment across a number of solid tumor cancers and hematologic malignancies.

 A Phase 1 trial in advanced metastatic solid tumor cancers has been completed and published in Investigational New Drugs.
-A Phase 1b/2 trial in AML was initiated in November 2017, with the first patient treated in February, 2018 and a total of eight sites participating.
+A Phase 1b/2 trial in AML was initiated in November 2017, with the first patient treated in February, 2018 and the last patient completed treatment in November, 2021.
 A Phase 2 trial in mCRPC was initiated in June, 2018 with the Harvard Medical Cancer Centers - Beth Israel Deaconess Medical Center, Dana Farber Cancer Institute and Massachusetts General Hospital - with the first patient treated in August, 2018.
 A Phase 1b/2 trial in mCRC was initiated in July, 2019 with USC Norris Comprehensive Cancer Center and The Mayo Clinic (Arizona) - with the first patient treated in August, 2019.
 At the end of 2020 and early 2021, five additional sites were added including The Mayo Clinics (Minnesota and Florida), CARTI Cancer Center, Kansas University Medical Center and Inova Schar Cancer Institute.
+A Phase 2 trial in mPDAC was initiated in May, 2021 with the The Mayo Clinics (Arizona, Minnesota and Florida), Inova Schar Cancer Institute and Kansas University Medical Center - with the first patient treated in June, 2021.

 The most prominent PLK inhibitor tested in late-stage clinical development, thus far, is volasertib, developed by Boehringer Ingelheim.
 In a randomized Phase 2 trial of volasertib plus LDAC in 87 AML patients not eligible for induction therapy, patients received LDAC 20mg twice-daily subcutaneously on days 1-10 or LDAC plus volasertib 350 mg IV on days 1 + 15 every four weeks.
-The response rate (complete remission and complete remission with incomplete blood count recovery) was higher for LDAC + volasertib vs LDAC (31.0% vs 13.3%; p=0.052).
-Median event-free survival was significantly prolonged by LDAC + volasertib compared with LDAC (5.6 vs 2.3 months).
+The response rate (complete remission and complete remission with incomplete blood count recovery) was higher for LDAC + volasertib vs. LDAC (31.0% vs. 13.3%; p=0.052).
+Median event-free survival was significantly prolonged by LDAC + volasertib compared with LDAC (5.6 vs. 2.3 months).
 The encouraging results led to the Phase 3 POLO-AML-2 study in early 2013, which enrolled 666 elderly patients (65 years or older) with newly diagnosed AML, who were not eligible for intensive induction therapy.
 However, in June, 2016, Boehringer Ingelheim reported that LDAC + volasertib did not meet the primary endpoint of objective response; although better than LDAC alone, the difference was not statistically significant.
 The data also showed an unfavorable overall survival trend for the experimental arm, with the safety profile of the LDAC + volasertib dosing regimen considered as the main reason for the trend.
 The fact that volasertib demonstrated survival benefits in the Phase 2 trial provided proof-of-concept for PLK inhibition as a mechanism of action for an AML therapy; however, its unacceptable safety profile may have resulted from the fact that volasertib's inhibition of PLK1 is not highly selective and it also inhibits PLK2 and PLK3.
 By contrast, onvansertib is able to deliver much more selective inhibition of PLK1 than volasertib.
-Onvansertib also has a half-life of 24 hours vs volasertib's 135 hours and it is orally administered.
+Onvansertib also has a half-life of 24 hours vs. volasertib's 135 hours and it is orally administered.